zhwzhong/Guided-Depth-Map-Super-resolution-A-Survey/README.md

 This repository is an official PyTorch implementation of the paper "**Deep Attentional Guided Filtering**"

+## Our method won the Real DSR Challenge in ICMR 2021 (https://icmr21-realdsr-challenge.github.io/#Leaderboard).

 ## :wrench: Dependencies and Installation

 - Python >= 3.5 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html))